Girgias/php-rfcs/container-offset-behaviour.md

 for `DOMNodeMap` and `DOMNodeList`.
 Other extensions overwrite the handler to immediately throw an error, or customize the error message (e.g. `PDORow` for write and unset operations).
+The `ResourceBundle` class overloads the `read_dimension` handler, but not the `has_dimension` handler, which leads to a situation where one can access offset but not check for their existence.

 Moreover, it is *not required* for an internal object that overwrites those handlers to implement ``ArrayAccess``, one such example is ``SimpleXMLElement``.